Royal South Gloucestershire Light Infantry Militia: Precedence

 In September 1759 it was ordered that militia regiments on service were to take their relative precedence from the date of their arrival in camp.
 In 1760 this was altered to a system of drawing lots where regiments did duty together.
 During the War of American Independence the counties were given an order of precedence determined by an annual ballot, beginning in 1778.
 In the French Revolutionary War the order balloted for in 1793 (Gloucestershire was 8th) remained in force until 1802, and another drawing took place at the start of the Napoleonic War (Gloucestershire was 7th), which remained in force until 1833.
 In that year the King drew the ballots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia.
-The regiments raised before the peace of February 1763 took the first 37 places, the South Gloucesters becoming No 23, but the North Gloucesters (independent from April 1763) became No 69.W.Y.
-Baldry, 'Order of Precedence of Militia Regiments', Journal of the Society for Army Historical Research, Vol 15, No 57 (Spring 1936), pp. 5–16.Cripps, p.
-58.
+The regiments raised before the peace of February 1763 took the first 37 places, the South Gloucesters becoming No 23, but the North Gloucesters (independent from April 1763) became No 69.

-Uniforms & insignia
+Uniforms and insignia

 The uniform of the South Gloucestershire Militia was red with blue facings, the officers wearing gold lace from at least 1800.
 The coatee buttons from 1830 to 1854 had the letters 'S.G.' beneath a crown.
 In the period 1814–20, when the regiment was seventh in the list of precedence, the officers' oval gilt shoulder-plates had the numeral '7' within a garter inscribed 'Honi soit qui mal y pense', superimposed on an eight-pointed star, the whole within a garter inscribed 'Gloucester Royal South', surmounted by a ducal Coronet.
 In 1854 the regiment was ordered to be uniformed as light infantry and the officers' silver shoulder-belt plate of this period displayed an eight-pointed star with a bugle-horn within a garter.
 A bugle-horn within a crowned garter inscribed with the regiment's title was adopted for the buttons and was also worn as the badge on the men's Forage caps 1874–81.
 The regimental facings changed to white when the RSGLI became a battalion of the Gloucesters, and the uniform thereafter was the same as the Regulars.

 The first Regimental Colour was blue with the Union flag in the canton and probably with the Coat of arms of the Lord Lieutenant (in 1759 Lord Chedworth) in the centre.